nabeelvalley/docs/content/docs/iot/raspberry-pi-headless-setup.md

 # Get the OS Ready

-> These notes mostly apply to Raspberry OS, for Ubuntu take a look [here]

 To setup a headless Pi you need to do the following:

 1. Download the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)